ai4up/urban-centrality-index/README.md

 Calculate Urban Centrality Index (UCI) as described in [Pereira et al. (2013)](https://www.doi.org/10.1111/gean.12002).

+The UCI quantifies the spatial clustering of a city or region based on the distribution of a chosen dimension, such as employment, population, or other points of interest.
+The index is measured on a continuous scale from 0 to 1, where values closer to 0 indicate a more polycentric pattern, and values near 1 suggest a more monocentric urban structure.

 The Python implementation is based on the R package [uci](https://github.com/ipeaGIT/uci) by Pereira et al.